greghendershott/def-jambda/README.md

      "> (mult 0)\n0\n")))
 ```

-Plus, to see the resulting `defproc` expansion:
+And to see the resulting expansion of the `defproc` from the `doc`
+submodule:

 ```racket
 > (require (submod "." doc))